Veterinary Student Research Program Opportunities

 For more information, http://www.vetmed.wsu.edu/research/student-research/research-scholars.

 Cutting-edge biomedical research opportunities allow first and second year students to discover the benefits of a veterinary career that includes research.
-Three different funding opportunities include the Morris Animal Foundation’s Veterinary Student Scholars Program, the AVMA/AVMF Opportunity Summer Research Scholarship, and the WSU CVM Summer Research Fellowship.
+Three different funding opportunities include the Morris Animal Foundation’s Veterinary Student Scholars Fellowship, the AVMA/AVMF Opportunity Summer Research Scholarship, and the WSU CVM Summer Research Fellowship.

 Please contact Dr. Michael Court for more information.